FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

   (Langmead et al., 2009) to perform alignment to a reference genome, resulting in an unsorted SAM(URL_TO_INSERT_RECORD https://github.com/samtools/samtools) file.
   The SAM(URL_TO_INSERT_RECORD https://github.com/samtools/samtools) file is then sorted and indexed with samtools (Li et al., 2009) to obtain a BAM(URL_TO_INSERT_RECORD http://genome.ucsc.edu/goldenPath/help/bam.html) file and a BAI index.
   Next MA(URL_TO_INSERT_RECORD http://www.informatics.jax.org/vocab/gxd/ma_ontology/)C(URL_TO_INSERT_RECORD https://ac.tdwg.org/introduction/)S2 (Zhang et al., 2008) is used to call peaks and to estimate fragment size.
-In the last few steps, the coverage by estimated fragments is calculated from the BAM(URL_TO_INSERT_RECORD http://genome.ucsc.edu/goldenPath/help/bam.html) file and is reported in bigWig format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format).
-The pipeline also reports statistics, such as read quality, peak number and base frequency, and other troubleshooting informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion using tools such as fastx-toolkit and bamtools.
+In the last few steps, the coverage by estimated fragments is calculated from the BAM(URL_TO_INSERT_RECORD http://genome.ucsc.edu/goldenPath/help/bam.html) file and is reported in bigWig format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) .
+The pipeline also reports statistics, such as read quality, peak number and base frequency, and other troubleshooting informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion using tools such as fastx-toolkit and bamtools.
 ```
 ````